 Located in a small town surrounded by mountains, rivers, woods and all the outdoor activities they offer, the college's environment offers ample opportunity for study and reflection.
-However, its proximity to Asheville (about 20 minutes by car) allows access to city amenities like shopping, restaurants, entertainment, transportation, medical and other facilities.
+In this place a student can find guidance and develop skills and inspiration for a successful life.